"Libertas | Liberty"

 Language:

-The official and most commonly spoken language in San Marino is Italian.
-This is due to its geographical location, completely surrounded by Italy.
-The Sammarinese, a group of people native to San Marino, also speak a dialect known as Romagnol, which is a Central Italian dialect.
-English is also taught in schools and is spoken by a portion of the population, especially in the tourism sector.
+In San Marino, the official and most commonly spoken language is Italian.
+This is due to the country's geographical location and cultural ties with Italy.
+Besides Italian, English is also understood and spoken by a portion of the population, especially in the tourism and business sectors.